There are no atheists in foxholes

 "There are no atheists in foxholes" is an aphorism used to suggest that times of extreme stress or fear can prompt belief in a higher power.
 In the context of actual warfare, such a sudden change in belief has been called a foxhole conversion.
-The logic of the argument is also used to argue for the opposite, claiming that stress and fear can cause an individual to question their belief.
-Critics claim the phrase is dismissive of nonreligious service members.
+The logic of the argument is also used to argue for the opposite, that stress and fear can cause an individual to question their belief.

 Origin

 The statement is an aphorism used to argue that people will believe in, or hope for, a higher power in times of fear or stress, such as during war ("in foxholes").
 The origin of the quotation is uncertain.
 The U.S. military chaplain William Thomas Cummings may have said it in a field sermon during the Battle of Bataan in 1942, though scholars have been unable to find a firsthand witness to the sermon.
 Other sources credit Lieutenant Colonel Warren J. Clear (or the anonymous sergeant he spoke with there), who was also at Bataan and published the usage in 1942; or Lieutenant Colonel William Casey.
 The phrase is often attributed to war correspondent Ernie Pyle; however, no such source published prior to Pyle's death is known.
 It was also quoted by President Dwight D. Eisenhower in remarks broadcast from the White House as part of a February 7, 1954, American Legion Program.
 With slightly different wording, the statement appears much earlier in press reports dating from the end of the First World War, while a similar concept has been sought in Plato's Laws, and in Karl Marx's often-misrepresented (Note: Karl Marx's quote is only quoted in part as the interpretation of the metaphor in its context has received much less attention.) partial quote that "Religion is the sigh of the oppressed creature, the heart of a heartless world, and the soul of soulless conditions.
 It is the opium of the people".